 Am I able to reuse a DS-160 if I apply for U.S. visas multiple times?

 It is possible to use answers from a previous DS-160 form you previously submitted on a new form.
-The best way to do this would be to save the old one on your hard drive first using the instructions above.
-Then, when you apply for the new visa you can select “Option B-Upload a Previously Saved Application” on the Getting Started page.
-Another way you can do so if your prior application was submitted after November 1, 2010, is to select Option C- Retrieve Application” and you can enter your previous application ID, then “Create a New Application”.
-Your previous answers will populate in the form.
+The best way to do this would be to save the old one on your hard drive first, using the instructions above.
+Then, when you apply for the new visa, you can select “Option B-Upload a Previously Saved Application” on the Getting Started page.

 Do I need to fill out DS-160 if I am applying for a Treaty Trader/Treaty Investor, E Visa?

-If you are an applicant for the E-3, Treaty Investor Visa then you need to fill out form DS-160.
-If you are applying for an E-1 or E-2, then you also must complete the DS-160 and you or your employer also need to fill out the DS-156E form.
+If you are applying for the E-3, Treaty Investor Visa, you must fill out form DS-160.
+If you are applying for an E-1 or E-2, then you also must complete the DS-160, and you or your employer also need to fill out the DS-156E form.